2020 Georgia State Senate election

 The 2020 Georgia State Senate election was held on November 3, 2020.
 Georgia voters elected state senators in all 56 of the state senate's districts to the 156th Georgia General Assembly for two-year terms in the Georgia State Senate.
 The elections coincided with the 2020 United States presidential election, 2020 United States House of Representatives elections, 2020 Georgia House of Representatives election, and more.

+Democrats flipped one seat, while Republicans retained majority control of the chamber.